 Evaluation and Feedback

-I believe homework is the best tool for students to practice the skills they are learning and allows them to assess their understanding of the material as they continue to work toward mastery.
+I believe homework is the best tool for students to practice the skills they are learning.
+It allows them to assess their understanding of the material as they continue to work toward mastery.
 Homework will be submitted on occasion, but assessment will be done mostly through quizzes, chapter tests, occasional chapter projects, and two cumulative multiple-choice exams.
-Assignments will be returned within a couple of days, and grades are continuously updated and available in Canvas.
+Assignments will be returned within a few days, and grades are continuously updated and available in Canvas.

 Once registered, families will receive a welcome email within 24 hours.
 Throughout the course parents will only be contacted if issues arise, as I try to encourage students to take ownership of the class and contact me directly if they have any concerns.
 At midterm and close of the course progress reports will be sent to parents.
 Parents are always welcome to contact me with any issues or concerns, as they are partners in this endeavor.